 FNHC Health Visitors provide expert support to all islanders.
 All Health Visitors are qualified, professional nurses or midwives with specialist community public health nurse qualifications.
 The service is led by a qualified Health Visitor and includes highly trained Community Staff Nurses and Community Nursery Nurses.
 We have the courage to do things differently and strive to provide innovation and new levels of care to the community.

 The Health Visiting Team works with a number of government departments such as health, education, children’s services, plus the charity sector and the Children’s Commissioner to support the delivery of the islands Children’s Plan.
+Our Health Visitors conduct review health assessments for Children Looked After, in line with national practice.
 FNHC’s services for children are all regulated and inspected by the Jersey Care Commission.

 Our experts deliver the Healthy Child Programme.
 This evidenced based programme is offered to parents of children under school age and is provided in the home or in a community setting.
 We focus on prevention, providing families with screening, immunisations and health and development reviews.